jbmagination/umber/radio/docs/json-data.md

 `vm_`  | vimeo
 `yt_`  | youtube

-this presents a couple of problems.
-YouTube **video_id** can already contain underscore, so we will need to deal with that.
-Further, it adds 3 characters to all YouTube records.
-However I like the clarity is provides, and it matches what YouTube does already via **video_doc_id**.
+This matches what YouTube does already via **video_doc_id**.
+The only issue is that YouTube **video_id** can already contain underscore, so we will need to deal with that.

 GitHub
 ------

 The issue right now is that our GitHub records are too long.
-Currently in one case the line is 144 characters.
+Currently in one case the line is 145 characters.
 The artist and song title is hard to do anything about.
 We could radix-64 encode the year, but it saves 0 characters:

 ~~~py